-The Alliance comprises 37 Member Bodies, each of which is a national organisation.
-They include consumer groups (such as the Country Women’s Association of Australia), representation from the Aboriginal and Torres Strait Islander health sector, health professional organisations (representing doctors, nurses, allied health professionals, dentists, pharmacists, paramedics, health students, chiropractors and health service managers) and service providers (such as the Royal Flying Doctor Service and Frontier Services of the Uniting Church in Australia).
+The National Rural Health Alliance is comprised of 37 national organisations.
+We are committed to improving the health and wellbeing of the more than 6.7 million people in rural and remote Australia.
+Our members include consumer groups (such as the Country Women’s Association of Australia), representation from the Aboriginal and Torres Strait Islander health sector, health professional organisations (representing doctors, nurses and midwives, allied health professionals, dentists, pharmacists, optometrists, paramedics, health students, chiropractors and health service managers) and service providers (such as the Royal Flying Doctor Service).

 Our large and diverse membership is a well-rounded representation of the rural health sector.
 We work with a range of stakeholders to identify opportunities to improve the health and wellbeing of people in rural areas and develop well-targeted, cost-effective, evidence-based solutions.
 We are a rich source of credible information and expertise, and stand ready to work with Government and Opposition in their response to current and emerging rural health issues.

 We produce a range of communication materials, such as fact sheets and infographics, media releases, our flagship magazine Partyline - which has more than 13,000 subscribers, - and our monthly online newsletter Bush Wire.
 The centrepiece of our communication, our website, received more than 73,000 visits last year.
 We are also very active on social media with more than 6,000 Twitter followers and over 3,500 people following our page on Facebook.
 Our enormous reach allows us to disseminate rural health information to a broad audience and promptly gather its views on rural health issues of the day.